 Types of browsers used in Lightning Experience

-Beyond specific adoption metrics, you should keep track of the feedback, bug tickets, and feature requests, as well as the turn around your team has in planning for and addressing those things.
+Beyond specific user adoption metrics, you should keep track of the feedback, bug tickets, and feature requests, as well as plans for addressing those things.
 This information will help drive our continued development efforts and our iterative improvements.

-About a month after you’ve completed each phase of your rollout, it’s important to head back to the users targeted in that phase to have a catchup chat.
-A great forum for this is a Town Hall meeting.
+About a month after you’ve completed each phase of your switch to Lightning Experience, it’s important to head back to the users targeted in that phase to have a catchup chat.
+A great forum for this is a town hall meeting.

-A Town Hall meeting allows your end users a chance to ask questions and deliver feedback in a direct and conversational manner.
-Your CRM Science team can help organize and lead these meetings, and together we’ll be able to have an immediate impact on the end users by answering their questions, and listening to their needs.
-It’s also a great opportunity to hear how they’ve settled down and are living in LEX now that the excitement of the initial rollout has settled down a little.
+A town hall meeting gives your end users a chance to ask questions and deliver feedback in a direct and conversational manner.
+You’ll be able to have an immediate impact on the end users by answering their questions and listening to their needs.
+It’s also a great opportunity to hear how they’ve settled in and are living in LEX now that the excitement of the initial rollout has waned.

-Treat these sessions as information gathering, just like the other parts of your rollout, make sure you have a plan to gather feedback, and address it.
+Treat these sessions as information gathering, just like the other parts of your switch to Lightning Experience, and make sure you have a plan to gather feedback and address it.